 In order to make theological education accessible for more leaders and emerging leaders in the Mennonite/Anabaptist tradition, AMBS partners with global Anabaptist church bodies outside of the U.S. and Canada to offer fully online graduate education.
-This merit-based scholarship is for students pursuing the fully online Graduate Certificate in Theological Studies.
+This merit-based scholarship is for students pursuing the fully online Master of Arts: Theology and Global Anabaptism or the fully online Graduate Certificate in Theological Studies.

-- Students must be from outside of the U.S. or Canada, be enrolled in the Graduate Certificate in Theological Studies program and take all of their courses online.
+- Students must be from outside of the U.S. or Canada, be enrolled in the Master of Arts: Theology and Global Anabaptism or the Graduate Certificate in Theological Studies, and take all of their courses online.

-- In addition to need-based financial aid of up to 50 percent off of tuition, students are also eligible to receive a 25-percent scholarship, for a total tuition discount of up to 75 percent.
+- In addition to need-based financial aid of up to 50 percent off of tuition, students are also eligible to receive additional aid depending on their home country.

 - Once awarded, this scholarship is renewable for three consecutive academic years, for a total of four years of student eligibility.
-If students fail to complete six credits in any academic year, or if their GPA falls below 2.75, the scholarship will be forfeited.
+If students fail to complete the required number of courses in any academic year, or if their GPA falls below 2.75, they will forfeit the scholarship.

 - Scholarship funds are limited and will be awarded to new students based on the amount of funding available during any academic year.

 Criteria for award recipients